hluk/CopyQ/docs/scripting-api.rst

    Opens external editor if set, otherwise opens internal editor.

+   If row is -1 (or other negative number) edits clipboard instead and creates new item.

 .. js:function:: editItem(row, [mimeType, [data]])

    Edits specific format for the item.

    Opens external editor if set, otherwise opens internal editor.

+   If row is -1 (or other negative number) edits clipboard instead and creates new item.

 .. js:function:: read([mimeType])